 Dr. Mielke's research will help to better understand the risk factors and brain pathology associated with the development of Alzheimer's disease and other dementias in both women and men.
 This understanding will help identify early diagnostic and prognostic indicators for the prevention of Alzheimer's disease.

 Dr. Mielke's work on sex and gender differences in disease risk will contribute to better precision-based medicine for men and women.

-- John R. Raymond Mentor Award, Women Scholars Initiative, Medical University of South Carolina, 2016
+- Recipient, John R. Raymond Mentor Award, Women Scholars Initiative, Medical University of South Carolina, 2016

 - Member, Alzheimer's Association Task Force on Gender Vulnerabilities, 2015